kubedb/docs/docs/guides/mysql/update-version/majorversion/standalone/index.md

 Here,

-- `spec.databaseRef.name` specifies that we are performing operation on `my-group` MySQL database.
+- `spec.databaseRef.name` specifies that we are performing operation on `my-standalone` MySQL database.
 - `spec.type` specifies that we are going to perform `UpdateVersion` on our database.
 - `spec.updateVersion.targetVersion` specifies expected version `9.1.0` after updating.